 I grew-up with a family of Uncles and Aunts who were Whisky and Beer Alcoholics.
 One of them sent my wife and I Whisky Glasses for a wedding present.
 And Tobacco and Alcohol crushed their Health with Cancer and a Voice Box.
 But Drunkards who walked around their homes in shorts with shit it them.
 A grotesque sight.
 But when they started Drinking.
 Smoking Tobacco and Drinking was glorified in the Cinemas.
 But those days are gone.

 And after spending Ten Years working at a Half and Half Prison where 1/2 was DWI Convictions.
 The other 1/2 was Drug Rehab for Drug Users.
 And some of them on both sides couldn’t even make a complete rational sentence come out of their mouths for the Life of them.
 Lifetimes of Drinking and using Drugs.
 And having to deal daily with those sorts of people will Test you and your ability to remain Calm.
 Because of my Past exposures to Drunks and Drunkards and my own past Drinking, I now have a low tolerance of people who cannot control their behavior while Drinking.
-I can’t.
+I can’t handle them no more.
 I won’t.
 They are dangerous to themselves and to others.
 It took me many years to learn how much Alcohol was CONTROLLING me.
+It controls you.